 Net cash (used in) provided by operating activities includes net (loss) income adjusted for non-cash expenses such as depreciation and amortization, restructuring charges, share-based compensation, deferred income tax provision and changes in operating assets and liabilities.
-Net cash used in operating activities for 2010 was \$22.9 million, compared to net cash provided by operating activities for 2009 and 2008 of \$271.2 million and \$89.3 million, respectively.
-In 2010, net cash used in operating activities includes \$93.4 million of excess tax benefits resulting from stock options exercised related to our IPO, and a \$73.8 million change in tax receivables that arose primarily from a tax benefit resulting from the release on the restriction on 7.4 million shares of our common stock.
+Net cash used in operating activities for 2009 and 2008 of \$271.2 million and \$89.3 million, respectively.
+In 2010, net cash used in operating activities includes \$93.4 million of excess tax benefits resulting from stock options exercised related to our IPO, and a \$73.8 million change in tax receivables that arcse primarily from a tax benefit resulting from the release on the restriction on 7.4 million shares of our common stock.
 Operating assets and liabilities include balances related to settlement and funding of client transactions, receivables from product sponsors and accrued commissions and advisory fees due to our advisors.
-Operating assets and liabilities that arise from the settlement and funding of transactions by our advisors' clients are the principal cause of changes to our net cash from operating activities and can fluctuate significantly from day to day and period to period depending on overall trends and client behaviors.
+Operating assets and liabilities that arise from the settlement and funding of transactions by our advisors' clients are the principal cause of changes to our net cash from operating activities and liabilificantly from day to day and period to period depending on overall trends and client behaviors.

 Net cash used in investing activities for 2010, 2009 and 2008, totaled \$39.2 million, \$13.7 million and \$76.2 million, respectively.
 The increase in 2010 as compared to 2009 was principally due to an increase of \$14.8 million in capital expenditures and an increase in restricted cash deposits of \$11.4 million.
-Included in the deposits of restricted cash in 2010 is \$20.0 million to fund a pending acquisition that was completed in the first quarter of 2011.
-The decrease in 2009 as compared to 2008 of \$62.5 million was principally due to a decrease in capital expenditures of \$54.5 million, and acquisition activity of \$13.3 million.
+Included in the deposits of \$62.5 million was principally due to a decrease in capital expenditures of \$54.5 million, and acquisition activity of \$13.3 million.
 Capital expenditures decreased in 2009 in response to economic conditions and due to the completion in 2008 of capital projects related to our 2007 acquisitions.

 Net cash provided by financing activities for 2010 was \$102.7 million, compared to net cash used in financing activities for 2009 of \$98.1 and net cash provided by financing activities for 2008 of \$18.2 million.
 Cash flows from financing activities in 2010 include \$93.4 million from excess tax benefits arising from stock options exercised related to our IPO.
 Financing activities in 2010 also include \$37.2 million in net proceeds from the sale of stock pursuant to the over-allotment option exercised by the underwriters, in connection with our IPO.
-This activity was offset in part by the pay down of the principal amount of the 2015 Term Loans of \$550.0 million and a premium of \$29.6 million incurred to redeem the 2015 Term Loans, and proceeds of \$566.7 million received from the 2017 Term Loans during the year ended December 31, 2010.
+This activity was offset in part by the pay down of the principal amount of the 2015 Term Loans of \$550.0 million and a proceeds of \$566.7 million received from the 2017 Term Loans during the year ended December 31, 2010.
 In addition, \$7.2 million of debt issuance costs were paid in 2010.
 In 2009, the primary use of cash in financing activities was the \$90.0 million pay down of the revolving line of credit facility.